AC Window Units vs Central Air Conditioning – Which One is Best For You?

 In this comparison guide, we’ve discussed two important topics that you need to understand:

 Choosing a central AC vs. a window unit probably isn’t up to you; it is a result of the layout of your home.

-A central air conditioning system will always have more power and additional options that a window AC will not.
+A central air conditioning system will always have more power and additional options than a window AC.